What is LEAD Ed.D.?

 - LEAD recognizes that leadership occurs from multiple seats within and across districts and organizations.
 Our commitment to equity and democracy necessitates a focus on collectivist decision-making to ensure the full participation of all constituents, and particularly those furthest from opportunity.
 At the same time, we recognize the need for equity-focused system leaders across a variety of institutions.
 In addition to preparing students for careers in formal k-12 settings, we position our graduates to advance equity throughout the public sector, in mission-aligned nonprofits, through policy or advocacy efforts, and through a variety of global initiatives.

 How do I apply?

-Applications for LEAD’s inaugural cohort, which begins instruction in Summer of 2021, will be accepted throughout the fall of 2020, with a due date in early December of 2020.
-More information will be posted here over the summer.
+Applications for LEAD’s inaugural cohort, which begins instruction in Summer of 2021, will be accepted throughout the fall of 2020, with a due date of December 1, 2020 at 8:59PM.

 1 Gardner, S. K. (2009).
 Student and faculty attributions of attrition in high and low- completing doctoral programs in the United States.
 Higher Education, 58(1), 97- 112.